 - HOWEVER, what you may not have quite realised yet is that the map-stuff is going to get real interesting, real soon.
 By that I mean that Garmin’s apps are being allowed to access maps more and this will mean that there will be very many more location-based services.
 So your watch will guide you towards that ‘must-have’ Starbucks Latte.
 Oh !!! and of course you can pay for it with the Fenix without having to go via the ATM.

-- For the music lovers amongst you then you will probably be tied to your smartphone for your music-fix whilst running or whilst on your way to work.
+- Spotify !!! – For the music lovers amongst you then you will probably be tied to your smartphone for your music-fix whilst running or whilst on your way to work.
 I looked in-depth at the best running watch with music and the Fenix 5 Plus WILL make its way in there when I get around to adding it.There are pros and cons here for you music lovers and they are mostly practical.
-Probably YOUR preferred music service will not be supported and so you will keep using your smartphone but others amongst you will simply not want to run with a smartphone and prefer a wire free and simple, battery-charging, 2-device solution of a Garmin Fenix 5 Plus with, for example, some true wireless earbuds (eg Jabra Elite Sport).
+YOUR preferred music service MAY not be supported but now that support for SPOTIFY IS INCLUDED many more of you will be happy.
+Others amongst you will simply not want to run with a smartphone and prefer a wire free and simple, battery-charging, 2-device solution of a Garmin Fenix 5 Plus with, for example, some true wireless earbuds (eg Jabra Elite Sport).

-- For those of you with a Fenix 5/5S that did not properly connect to some of your external ANT+ sensors then I would remind you that you have a contract with the retailer from which you bought it and, warranty conditions aside, the product needs to be fit for the purpose that it was sold for.
+- For those of you with an original Fenix 5/5S, that did not properly connect to some of your external ANT+ sensors, then I would remind you that you have a contract with the retailer from which you bought it and, warranty conditions aside, the product needs to be fit for the purpose that it was sold for.
 Personally, in my humble UK-only opinion, you should get a refund and then be able to put that towards a Fenix 5 Plus.
 The reality of achieving that will be more complex.
 Good luck.
 If you bought via one of my Amazon links (thank you…and sorry at the same time) but at least Amazon are pretty good about these things.
-Anyway, those connectivity issues should be a thing of the past with the Fenix 5 Plus – Garmin will NOT make that mistake twice.
+Anyway, those connectivity issues should be a thing of the past with the Fenix 5 Plus all is good with connectivity FINALLY.

-- For those of you with a Fenix 5X who could not get the greatest of optical HR readings then I am unsure of the extent to which the still-heavy Fenix 5X Plus will improve matters.
+- For those of you with a Fenix 5X who could not get the greatest of optical HR readings then I am unsure of the extent to which the still-heavy Fenix 5X Plus will improve matters (I’d say it will be the same).
 If you are unsure then, again, Amazon is a good place to try these things out (or use a chest strap or optical armband).

 - There are a few niche, new features linked to climb stats and oxygen levels at altitude but that’s just Garmin attacking one of Suunto’s markets with the Fenix 5X Plus, so I wouldn’t worry about that too much if you don’t quite know what I’m talking about.